pycom/pycom-micropython-sigfox/docs/library/network.Bluetooth.rst

        - ``trigger`` can be either ``Bluetooth.CHAR_READ_EVENT`` or ``Bluetooth.CHAR_WRITE_EVENT``.
        - ``handler`` is the function that will be executed when the callback is triggered.
        - ``arg`` is the argument that gets passed to the callback.
-If nothing is given, the characteristic object that owns the callback will be passed.
+If nothing is given, the characteristic object that owns the callback will be used.

+. method:: characteristic.events()

+    Returns a valut with bit flags identifying the events that have occurred since the last call.
+Calling this function clears the events.

 Example of advertising and creating services on the device::